TheAtticGhost/CodingCourse_Assignment-2_RegistrationForm/README.md

 # Assignment#2

 - HTML (with CSS for font change.)
-- Local Repository to Github
+- Created in Github and edited in local repository
 - VSCode Screenshot
 - Form Screenshot